By MATTHEW KRISTOFFERSEN

 Even with this potential criticism, universities still have good reason to take in early decision.
 A higher yield of matriculants mean less applicants to admit, which in turn leads to a lower acceptance rate altogether–directly correlated with higher rankings on USNews.com and other university review aggregators.
 In addition, students who applied to their university early because of it being their first choice are more likely to enjoy their time at college and eventually donate to said institution.

-“I just wanted to get myself motivated to begin the process so applying early initiated the application process, and now for all regular decision applications I feel like I have a slight head start and it’s less stressful, since I’ve already written my main Common Application essay and entered all my information,” CV senior Emily Hill noted.
+“I just wanted to get myself motivated to begin the process so applying early initiated the application process, and now for all regular decision applications I feel like I have a slight head start and it’s less stressful, since I’ve already written my main Common Application essay and entered all my information,” Citrus Valley senior Emily Hill noted.

 Many colleges like Georgia Tech and the University of North Carolina Chapel Hill make applicants apply early so they can earn prestigious scholarships.
 This prevents qualified students who would be competitive for the Ivy League from applying to schools within it and attending them, ensuring that a pool of extremely talented individuals remain as students and donating alumni in the future.